 Click here to sign up to Get Set

-In fact, we have Aldi specific criteria to decide what we will allow on our healthy checkouts to ensure that no matter what you grab off the tills it’ll always be a healthier choice.
+In fact, at Aldi we have developed a unique criteria which is based on the nationally recognised OFCOM model and considers portion size.
+This helps us accurately decide what we will allow on our checkouts to ensure that no matter what you grab off the tills it’ll always be a healthier choice.

 Due to the growing concern of the impact of energy drinks on children we were one of the first retailers to stop selling energy drinks to under 16s.
 We decided to introduce this age restriction in response to the growing concern about the consumption of energy drinks among young people.